Poorunga/edgemesh-bak/README.md

 EdgeMesh satisfies the new requirements in edge scenarios (e.g., limited edge resources, unstable edge cloud network, etc.), that is, high availability, high reliability, and extreme lightweight:

-- High availability
+- **High availability**
   - Open up the network between edge nodes by using the edge cloud channel in KubeEdge
   - Divide the communication between edge nodes into intra-LAN and cross-LAN
     - Intra-LAN communication: direct access
     - Cross-LAN communication: forwarding through the cloud
-- High reliability (offline scenario)
+- **High reliability (offline scenario)**
   - Both control plane and data plane traffic are delivered through the edge cloud channel
   - EdgeMesh internally implements a lightweight DNS server, thus no longer accessing the cloud DNS
-- Extreme lightweight
+- **Extreme lightweight**
   - Each node has one and only one EdgeMesh, which saves edge resources

+#### User value

+- For edge devices with limited resources, EdgeMesh provides a lightweight and highly integrated software with service discovery
+- In the scene of Field Edge, compared to the mechanism of coredns + kube-proxy + cni service discovery , users only need to simply deploy an EdgeMesh to finish their goals